The Ultimate Charleston Travel Guide

 The Vendue ($$)

 This chic downtown hotel offers unique guest rooms, innovative dining, and beautifully curated art everywhere you turn.
-It’s in a great location and the ambiance is southern charm all the way!
+The Vendue is known as Charleston’s Art Hotel and it’s the perfect location.
+The ambiance is southern charm all the way!

-With the rise of the popularity of Charleston, there are plenty of affordable Air BnB to rent.
+With the rise of the popularity of Charleston, there are plenty of affordable Air BnB options to rent.
 It’s the best option if you’re coming here for a family vacation, bachelor/bachelorette parties.
-Check out the inventory here!
+Furthermore, check out the inventory here!

 Basic Kitchen ($$)

-A downtown hotspot is known for it’s clean/healthy food.
+Basic Kitchen is a downtown hotspot that is known for it’s clean/healthy food.
 They have a myriad of Vegan options.
 You need to order the Basic Bowl, the best thing on the menu!

 Situated in a renovated historic home, this restaurant has made all the top lists!
-If you’re a foodie, you need to check out this Charleston restaurant.
+If you’re a foodie, Husk is the restaurant for you!
 Top-notch service, extraordinary food, and a quiet courtyard setting.

 1 Broad ($$)

 This quaint breakfast spot is known for its delicious food and prime corner location.
-I highly recommend the Ricotta/Jam Toast, you will not be disappointed!
+The Ricotta/Jam Toast was pure heavenly, you will not be disappointed with that order!

 Leon’s Fine Poultry & Oysters ($$)